Search waiting | Matsusada Precision

 Input Voltage

-The range of figures for input voltage shows the range of voltages input into the power supply that will enable the power supply to perform at the rated levels of output and specifications.
+The input voltage range specifies the minimum and maximum voltage input into the power supply that will enable the power supply to perform at the rated levels of output and specifications.

 Max